-This facility when complete will cost approximately $34.2 million and will be able to treat 4.5 million gallons per day of municipal wastewater.
-It will also greatly improve the quality of the treated effluent which is discharged into the McMichael’s Creek.
+This facility is capable of treating 4.5 million gallons of sewage per day and has greatly improved the quality of the treated effluent discharged into the McMichael’s Creek.

 The Authority is only responsible for the operation of waste water treatment plant.

 It will only bill the municipalities it serves for the actual cost of the operation of the treatment plant.